Unrealized childhood dreams.

-Unrealized childhood dreams.
 When it came to the subject of fishing that was mine.
 My dad was in the habit of taking each of his children to the local lake for fishing lessons.
 I eagerly awaited my turn but it never came.
-Fast forward to the present and the opportunity to learn how to fly fish presents itself in freaking Jackson Hole, Wyoming, no less!
+Fast forward to the present and the opportunity of learning to fly fish presents itself in freaking Jackson Hole, Wyoming, no less!

 I jumped at the chance to realize something that I thought I’d missed out on.
 I wanted to experience the sport and would be taught by none other than Will Dornan, a well-known fisherman from Jackson Hole who has over 30 years of experience under his belt.